EC528-Fall-2023/ChRIS/README.md

 ### Release #5 (Nov 22 - Dec 8):

 * Implemented an automated deployment of observability stack and chris without connections (Connections TBD)
-* Generated data by running different plugins to show in grafana panels
+* Created panels for analyzing trends in ChRIS plugin use
+* Created alert for plugins that generate an error code (other than just CODE01)
-* Write documentation on what we've done, including what panels are being used, what they're monitoring, and their settings
+* Wrote documentation on what we've done, including what panels are being used, what they're monitoring, and their settings